TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ## Receiving Donations on Ghost through BTCPay Server

-With BTCPay Server, you can accept Bitcoin donations directly on your Ghost blog — no intermediaries, no processing fees, just a seamless way for your audience to support your work.

-Whether you're a blogger, journalist, or content creator, adding a Bitcoin donation option gives your supporters an easy way to contribute, while ensuring you maintain full control over your funds.

-### Steps on how to receive donations on Ghost via BTCPay Server.

 1. Go to your BTCPay Server Ghost plugin, scroll down the page, you'd see "Donation Url", copy the URL.

 2. Open your ghost admin page where you want to receive donations.
 You may be open to receiving donations on every content page of your Ghost blog, or on a single page dedicated to donations.
 Which ever you choose,